 Converting Entitlements to GUI Privileges

->

-> The below EntitlementsToAdminGUI worksheet provides the means to identify the REST API specified entitlements to a string which may be searched on in the role privilege selection page when creating the role for your REST Application user.
-Paste the documented entitlement from the REST API documentation to column A and the Privilege will appear in column B.
+The EntitlementsToAdminGUI worksheet attached (updated 08/10/2019 9:57 AM) helps identify the entitlements to a string which may be searched on in the role privilege selection page when creating the role for your REST Application user.
+Paste the documented entitlement from the REST API documentation to column A and the privilege will appear in column B.

 Should the spreadsheet not have what you're looking for, here's the way to find these manually: Dropbox - 2018-10-30_13-39-25.FindingPrivilegeForGivenEntitlement.mp4